 - The top part of your feet should be on the mat.
 Now, lengthen your spine.

-- Slowly bend backwards while placing both hands on your heels.
+- Slowly bend backward while placing both hands on your heels.

-- Stretch out your neck and bend the head backwards.
+- Stretch out your neck and bend the head backward.

 - Next, slide both hands to the soles.